NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 -------------------------------

-The RPZ implementation in Unbound depends on the ``respip`` module, this module needs to be loaded using ``module-config``.
-Each policy zone is configured in Unbound using the ``rpz`` clause.
+The RPZ implementation in Unbound depends on the ``respip`` module, this module needs to be loaded using :ref:`module-config:<unbound.conf.module-config>`.
+Each policy zone is configured in
+Unbound using the **rpz:** clause.
 The full documentation for RPZ in Unbound can be found in the :doc:`/manpages/unbound.conf`.
-A minimal configuration with a single policy zone can look like, where additional elements can be
+A minimal configuration with a single policy zone can look like, where additional elements can be uncommented:
-uncommented:

 .. code-block:: text